vincentbosc/awesome-elasticsearch-search/README.md

-# wonderful-elasticsearch
+# Awesome Elasticsearch Search
-Wonderful Elasticsearch - A classified list of useful links to blog-articles/documentations.
+Awesome Elasticsearch Search - A classified list of useful links to blog-articles/documentations.
 Inspired by the great [awesome-search repo](https://github.com/frutik/awesome-search), but focused on Elasticsearch.

 ## Topics